Mansour bin Zayed Al Nahyan: Sport

+Ownership of Manchester City

-In September 2008, Sheikh Mansour acquired Manchester City football club from former Thai prime minister Thaksin Shinawatra.
+In September 2008, Mansour acquired Manchester City from former Thai prime minister Thaksin Shinawatra.
 By 23 September 2008, the Abu Dhabi United Group, backed by Mansour, completed their takeover negotiations and the ownership was transferred to them.
-He also owns the City Football Group, which was founded in 2014 and consists of Manchester City FC, Melbourne City FC, New York City FC, Mumbai City FC and others.
+He also owns the City Football Group, which was founded in 2014 and consists of Manchester City, Bahia, Melbourne City, New York City FC, Mumbai City and others.
+Mansour has only been to two Manchester City games in his time as owner, in 2010 and 2023, the latter being the 2023 UEFA Champions League final.

+In 2023, a leak by The Times confirmed that City owners made sponsorship payments of £30 million to the club in two parts in 2012 and 2013.
+As per an unpublished 2020 UEFA report, the payments were "disguised equity funding" and did not come from Etisalat.
+A financial broker, Jaber Mohamed, assisted Sheikh Mansour and ADUG in facilitating the payments.
+In 2025, The Athletic revealed that Jaber Mohamed has served as the General Director of the Abu Dhabi Crown Prince's Court (CPC) and was one of the two senior aides of Mohamed bin Zayed (MbZ).
+Another senior aide of MbZ and undersecretary at CPC, Mohamed Al Mazrouei also served at City’s board.

 Personal life

-Mansour married Sheikha Alia bint Mohammed bin Butti Al Hamed in the mid-1990s.
-They have one son, Zayed, who has been married to Sheikha Meera bint Hazza bin Zayed Al Nahyan since May 2022.
+Sheikh Mansour married Sheikha Alia bint Mohammed bin Butti Al Hamed in the mid-1990s.
+They have one son together, Zayed, who married Sheikha Meera bint Hazza bin Zayed Al Nahyan in May 2022.

-In 2005, Mansour married Sheikha Manal bint Mohammed bin Rashid Al Maktoum.
-She is the daughter of Mohammed bin Rashid Al Maktoum ruler of Dubai.
-They have two daughters and three sons: Fatima (2006), Mohammed (2007), Hamdan (2011), Latifa (2014) and Rashid (2017).
+In 2005, Mansour married Sheikha Manal bint Mohammed bin Rashid Al Maktoum, the daughter of Sheikh Mohammed bin Rashid Al Maktoum.
+They have two daughters and three sons: Fatima (2006), Mohammed (2007), Hamdan (2011), Latifa (2014), and Rashid (2017).